 The EA and OTC drugs summary reports are laid out exactly like the covered drugs report.
 Less data are on these reports because many of the financial values cannot exist for EA or OTC drugs.
 Specifically, plans should expect zero dollars reported in the following fields:

 - Net GDCA

 - Net GDCB

 - Net Gross Drug Cost

 - Net LICS

 - Net Other TrOOP

 - Net CPP

-- Net Estimated Rebate at POS Amount

-- Net Vaccine Administration Fee

 In addition, OTC drugs have no Net Patient Pay amount.